neoul/libydb/README.md

 If you make a C application with YDB, you just need to categorize the data, where that belongs to, instead of considering the data type, structuring and data manipulation.
 Let's assume we make a fan control logic as follows.

 > YAML listes and hashes can contain nested lists and hashes, forming a tree structure.
-The data categorization (or constructing the tree structure of the hierarchical configuration and statistical data) can be accomplished by the YAML lists and hashes nesting.
+The data categorization (in other words, constructing the tree structure of the hierarchical configuration and statistical data) can be accomplished by the YAML lists and hashes nesting.

 ```c
 typedef struct fan_ctrl_s